ElisonSherton/elisonsherton.github.io/_posts/2022-05-31-PolyNLoss.md

 ![](https://latex.codecogs.com/gif.latex?PolyNLoss%20%3D%5Csum_%7Bi%20%3D%201%7D%5E%7Bn%7D%5Cepsilon_i%5Cfrac%7B%281-p_t%29%5Ei%7D%7Bi%7D%20&plus;%20CE%20Loss)

-In section 4 of the paper, the authors discuss about the effects of these perturbations and they claim that adjusting the first polynomial coefficient \epsilon_1 leads to *maximal* gain while requiring *minimal* code change and hyperparameter tuning.
+In section 4 of the paper, the authors discuss about the effects of these perturbations and they claim that adjusting the first polynomial coefficient &epsilon;<sub>1</sub> leads to *maximal* gain while requiring *minimal* code change and hyperparameter tuning.
 In the subsequent section, we shall therefore implement our own version of Poly1Loss from scratch in pytorch with the help of fastai library on an open-source dataset to bolster our practical understanding of this concept.
 With respect to our control knobs analogy, we can say that poly loss is nothing but

-$PolyNLoss = CE Loss + 🎛 \times (1-p_t) + 🎛 \times (1-p_t^2)+ ... 🎛 \times (1-p_t)^n$
+$$PolyNLoss = CE Loss + 🎛 \times (1-p_t) + 🎛 \times (1-p_t^2)+ ... 🎛 \times (1-p_t)^n$$

 These knobs will effectively control the combination of the respective terms in the loss function.
 These knobs could be adjusted to any quantity from the set of Real numbers.